ITU-BDSA23-GROUP27/Chirp/docs/report.md

 Flow 1:

-1. The issue/problem is found
+1. The issue/problem is found.
-2. The issue is noted in GitHub issues with corresponding acceptance criteria
+2. The issue is noted in GitHub issues with corresponding acceptance criteria.
-3. Afterwards the issue is fixed according to the listed acceptance criteria on an individual branch
+3. Afterwards the issue is fixed according to the listed acceptance criteria on an individual branch.
 4. Lastly the branch with the fixed is merged into master through a pull request pending review of the other group members.

 Flow 2:

-1. The issue/problem is found
+1. The issue/problem is found.
-2. The issue is fixed through various means depending on the issue on an individual branch
+2. The issue is fixed through various means depending on the issue on an individual branch.
-3. Afterwards the issue is noted in GitHub issues with acceptance criteria matching the implemented fix (minor issues are fixed right away without making a new issue on GitHub)
+3. Afterwards the issue is noted in GitHub issues with acceptance criteria matching the implemented fix (minor issues are fixed right away without making a new issue on GitHub).
 4. Lastly the branch with the fixed is merged into master through a pull request pending review of the other group members.

 <!-------------------------------------------------------------------------------------------------------->